Asian shares higher after S&P 500 tops 4,000 points

-BANGKOK (AP) — Asian shares were higher Friday after a broad rally pushed the S&P 500 past 4,000 points for the first time.
+BANGKOK (AP) — Asian shares were higher in listless trading Friday after a broad rally pushed the S&P 500 past 4,000 points for the first time.

 Many markets were closed for Good Friday.
 Tokyo surged more than 1% and Seoul and Shanghai also gained.